-SEO is all about delivering a great user experience to your customers.
+The importance of SEO can be comprised of delivering a great user experience to your customers.

 If your brick and mortar store looks cluttered, and your prospects have a difficult time finding what they need or getting in touch with a sales rep, then they’ll probably leave without buying anything.